matkrin/md-lsp/README.md

 ### Neovim

-With Neovim version 0.11+, you can use md-lsp without pluings:
+With Neovim version 0.11+, you can use md-lsp without plugins:

 ```lua
 vim.lsp.config.md_lsp = {